How to Complete a Commercial Invoice

 The commercial invoice contains important information about a shipment like details of the buyer and seller, consignees, description and value of goods among others.

-ShipHub™ is SPL Group’s proprietary software that offers our customers an easy, efficient way of filling out the commercial invoice form.
+SPL Group’s proprietary software offers our customers an easy, efficient way of filling out the commercial invoice.
+Contact us for more details.

 Important Fields to be Aware of and Filled Out Correctly